 Year-End Tax Planning for 2019

 As 2019 comes to a close, there are several year-end tax tips businesses and individuals should consider before the calendar turns.
-Spending a little time working with a CPA to discover the best fit for your needs could result in opportunities to create tax-savings for 2019.
+Spending a little time tax planning with a CPA to discover the best fit for your needs could result in opportunities to create tax savings for 2019.

 A general rule for tax planning at this time of the year is look at what tax bracket you will be in for this year and estimate the next year to see if it make sense in trying to time your income and deductions to maximize the most effective tax rate.
 If you are in a higher tax bracket this year than you expect to be in next year, you should look for opportunities to defer income to the following year and accelerate expenses and deductions into the current year.
 The following examples show strategies that may be effective for you to reduce your tax bill:

 - Look for capital expenditures you’re planning to make in 2020 to see if you could benefit by moving them into 2019.
 Capital expenditures are generally defined as money spent on acquiring or maintaining fixed assets like buildings, and equipment.
 Taxpayer-friendly rules for deducting capital assets are currently in place that allow accelerated deductions for the costs incurred in the current year instead of spreading the deduction across multiple years.
 This could significantly reduce taxable income for businesses by purchasing them before year end.

 - Considering your company’s retirement plan options.
 Employers can reward their employees by finding additional ways to fund employee retirement accounts.
 By making specific employer contributions to retirement plans, like employer matching contributions and profit-sharing contributions, you can create deductions to lower taxable income.
 Additionally, it is a benefit to your employees that is not currently taxable to them.